grailwilly/grailwilly.github.io/README.md

 I'll be using HTML, CSS, Bootstrap and JavaScript to complete the Portfolio.

 ## Heading
 I'll use a pen name "Joi Willi".
-I changed my second name and last name to "y" to "i" to remind me that within "I" will start something amazing.
+I changed the last letter of my second name and last name to "y" to "i" to remind me that within "I" will start something amazing.

 ## Blog
 I'll be sharing my journey getting on tech.